High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \subsection{Workload \& System Conditions}

-As mentioned in \Cref{sec:introduction}, the question \emph{when to use \iouring{}} -- when \iouring{} provides measurable performance gains -- depends on the given workload and system conditions.
-In this section, we present a simple back-of-the-envelope model to estimate the expected performance impact of various design choices, based on I/O cost and CPU utilization.
-These models show how engineers can predict expected gains from \iouring{} optimizations and validate their system implementation.
+As mentioned in \Cref{sec:introduction}, the question \emph{when to use \iouring{}} -- when \iouring{} provides measurable performance gains -- depends on workload and system conditions.
+We therefore use simple back-of-the-envelope models based on I/O cost and CPU utilization to estimate expected gains and validate the resulting system behavior.

+\begin{highlight} \paragraph{Experimental setup.} \phantomsection Unless stated otherwise, our experiments run on single-socket servers with an AMD EPYC 9654P processor (96 cores, SMT disabled), 768~GiB of DRAM, and Linux kernel 6.15.0 on Ubuntu 24.04 LTS with IOMMU disabled.
+For storage experiments, one server is equipped with eight PCIe~5.0 NVMe SSDs (Kioxia CM7-R).
+For network experiments, each node is equipped with a PCIe~5.0 Nvidia ConnectX-7 NIC (400~Gbit/s Ethernet) and connected through a 400~Gbit switch. \end{highlight}

 \paragraph{Workload conditions.} To capture the impact of different workload characteristics, we use two standard DBMS benchmarks: single-statement, I/O-intensive YCSB-like transactions and the more complex, compute-bound TPC-C workload.
 The experiments use a small 1~GB buffer pool.
 For YCSB, we load 10~million tuples (8-byte key, 128-byte value), which with index structures and metadata results in a roughly 70\% page fault probability under uniform updates with 4~KiB pages, producing an I/O-bound workload well suited for storage analysis.
 For TPC-C, we use 1 and 100 warehouses to study the effects of a mostly in-memory vs. a mostly out-of-memory setting.